Note (typography): HTML

 It might be argued that the hyperlink partially eliminates the need for notes, being the web's way to refer to another document.
-However, it does not allow citing to offline sources and if the destination of the link changes, the link can become dead or irrelevant.
-A proposed solution is the use of a digital object identifier.
+However, it does not allow citing to offline sources, and if the destination of the link changes, the link can become dead or irrelevant.
+One solution is the use of a digital object identifier.
+As of 2024, the HTML Living Standard has provided several workarounds for including footnotes based on their length or type of annotation.